Stepping away from working on the car yesterday, I was able to do a shift back on a truck with a woman I’ve known for a while now, Jules*.

 Working on the car is very different from working on a truck – and vis versa.
 Both Jules and I had to readjust accordingly.
 Jules was driving and her “readjustment” showed throughout the day . . . but pretty soon she’d got back into the mad road-rage persona that every medic achieves whilst behind the wheel.
 This meant I was attending, or “on the board” and had to talk to all the patients.
 My god it was exhausting.
 On the car, you often get there first, do whatever has to be done (usually not much), hand over to the ambulance crew and then bugger off.
 Bish bash bosh – done.
 So my readjustments were equally as tiring.
 Continue reading

-The girl stood in front of our patient in the hall way and stared as if hypnotised as we did our job.
-She must of been about sixteen.
+The girl stood in front of our patient in the hall way and stared, hypnotised as we did our job.
+She must have been about sixteen.
 Clutching at her legs were two other children aged possibly between four and six.
-They too were staring – as only young ones do.
+They too were staring – mouths agape, as only young ones do.
 I caught the girl’s eye and tried to smile.

 “You might want to take those kids away into another room my dear . . . they shouldn’t be seeing this eh”

-Our patient lay sprawled out in a tight council flat hall way.
+Our patient lay sprawled out on their back, in a tight council flat hall way.
 He was in cardiac arrest after suffering an asthma attack.
 He was only nine years old.
 Continue reading

 Yes.
 You did read that correctly.